Tyulis/3DSkit/Readme.md

 **At extraction**:

-*	NCCH:
+*	NCCH/ExeFS:
-	*	**dochecks**: If "true", checks if the contents hashes match.
-Defaults to false.
+	*	**dochecks**: If "false", don't checks if the contents hashes match.
+Defaults to true.
-	*	**dumpfs**: If "true", dumps the ExeFS and the RomFS images as exefs.bin and romfs.bin before extracting them
+	*	**dumpfs**: If "true", dumps the ExeFS and the RomFS images as exefs.bin and romfs.bin before extracting them.
+Defaults to false

 **At packing**: